ashwoods/gst-c-crash/README.md

 # 💥 Gst-Crashy [WIP]

---- Work in progress ---

-Gst plugin and tutorials for causing planned leaks and crashes.
+This is a Gst plugin for causing leaks and crashes.

 You want to know how to debug problems before they surface.
 This repository's goal is two-fold: